lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 fetchResults() will parse the inference results saving them in the "Results" variable.

-1. Check to make sure that the model is enabled.
+1. A check to make sure that the model is enabled.
 If so, clear out any previous results.

 ```cpp
     void fetchResults() {